zstein13/enpm702-fall-2025/docs/source/lecture8/design/modeling.rst

 The sequence diagram complements the class diagram by showing the **runtime collaboration** of objects.
 It clarifies the responsibilities of each component:

-- The **Driver** only issues commands and must establish control first.
-- The **Vehicle** owns the operational logic, enforces safety guards, and delegates engine control internally.
-- The **Engine** executes low-level start/stop actions within performance constraints.
+- The **Person** initiates ride requests and interacts with vehicles for boarding/exiting.
+- The **Fleet** manages vehicle dispatch, route creation, and optimization.
+- The **RoboTaxi** (Vehicle) executes autonomous navigation using sensor data and follows assigned routes.
+- The **Sensor** provides continuous data for navigation and safety (within performance constraints).
-- The **Route** is consulted optionally to support navigation.
+- The **Route** defines the navigation path through waypoints.
+- The **Location** represents geographic coordinates for all spatial operations.

-Together, the class, sequence, and state machine diagrams provide a complete behavioral and structural model of the vehicle system that satisfies both functional requirements (FR-1 through FR-10) and non-functional requirements (performance, safety, observability).
+Together, the class and sequence diagrams provide a complete behavioral and structural model of the robotaxi system that satisfies both functional requirements (FR-1 through FR-10) and non-functional requirements (performance, safety, observability).